epfl-ada/ada-2025-project-adastraperaspera/README.md

 This project investigates how Aβ plaques impact the surrounding microenvironment.
 We aim to develop a quantitative model to precisely describe the influence of the plaques on the surrounding tissue.
 Knowing which genes and cells are impacted at different plaque distances can refine our understanding of Alzheimer's development.
 Further, the developers of new drugs can use our model to select realistic targets within the plaque regions accessible from the vasculature.

 Our story explores how plaque proximity impacts the cellular, molecular, and tissue environments.
 We aim to analyze the cell‑to‑plaque distances and apply rigorous statistical tests to describe the spatial trends in gene expression and cell composition.
-Further, we look at the interplay between gene expression and cell composition, asking ourselves which of the two phenomena is the underlying cause.
 Finally, we flip the perspective and benchmark predictive models to infer plaque distance from multigene expression.

 ------------------------------------------------------------------------